 - Multiple people can collaborate on the org chart updates, rather than having to feed all changes through one person who has the software installed.

-- Org charts can be shared electronically in real-time.
+- An online org chart can be shared electronically in real-time.
 Everyone is assured to be viewing the up-to-date organizational chart, not an old copy they found in their email account.

 - Data-driven org chart software products like Built for Teams can enable powerful visualizations and reporting as well as other add-on features like succession planning.